Jayjayjay86/FinAss-Native/README.md

 npm start
 Usage
 Open the FinAss app in your preferred web browser.
-Use the intuitive interface to create income and expense records.
+Utilize the intuitive interface to create income and expense records.
-Explore the various features such as searching, sorting, and debt calculation.
+Explore the various features, such as searching, sorting, and the debt calculation tool.
 Analyze your financial data using the monthly bills overview and graphs.
+Plan your month ahead with the integrated monthly planner.
 Screenshots
-Screenshot 1
+Screenshot 1: [Placeholder]

-Screenshot 2
+Screenshot 2: [Placeholder]

 ## Contributing
-Contributions are welcome!
-If you have any ideas for improvements, new features, or bug fixes, feel free to open an issue or submit a pull request.
-Please follow our contribution guidelines.
+Contributions are more than welcome!
+If you have ideas for improvements, new features, or bug fixes, please open an issue or submit a pull request.
+Kindly follow our contribution guidelines.

 ## License
 This project is licensed under the MIT License.